prashantsmore/xtreamteam/README.md

 ## Sprint Backlog
 The Development Team (alone) chose this Spring Backlog after we refined some the items during Product Backlog Refinment.

-### 1 Initial Environment Setup : ESTIMATION 21
+Create Home Page: ESTIMATION 21
-#### Story: As a developer I need to be able to work in an new cloud environment

-### 2 Initial Datatabase Setup : ESTIMATION 13
-#### Story: As a developer I need a database that is connected to the environment.
+Story: As an App User, I need to find the App through a search engine, and therefore need a home page to land on Acceptance Criteria: App is hosted on a web server and is serving a static webpage with basic SEO

-### 3 Build Web Server : ESTIMATION 34
+Create QR Code : ESTIMATION 34
-#### Story: As a developer I need to be able to serve static pages via the web
+Story: As a Family, I need to get QR Code online to be identified for Humanitarian Relief Acceptance Criteria: A page is created on the site that displays a unique QR Code every time is is loaded.
+A database is created to store each QR code and confirm unique ones are being generated

-### Build Login and Registration Page : ESTIMATION 8
+Build Registration Page : ESTIMATION 34
-#### Story: As a App User (Families, NPO, Donors), I need a page to register and login
+Story: As an app user, I need a page to register and login Acceptance Criteria: A page must be created that allow the user to register.
+Upon registration a confirmation email is created.

 ## Tasks
-Manav/Alex Wednesday 6pm
 PBI #1 Set up AWS Instance w/ security settings
 PBI #1 Register SSH Key with Juan's GitHub
-PBI #1 Confirm instance has Access and can pull from the repo

-Anup/Prashant Wednesday 6pm
-PBI #2 Create Database or file to store information PBI #2 Allow app to store user names and other info

-PBI #3 Create a Spring Boot App with buil-in server PBI #3 Allow App to serve static files
+PBI #1 Confirm instance has Access and can pull from the repo PBI #1 Create a Spring Boot App with buil-in server PBI #1 Allow App to serve static files
-PBI #3 Build and run tests for confirm everything is working PBI #3 Delpoy app to server via gitHub
+PBI #1 Build and run tests for confirm everything is working PBI #1 Delpoy app to server via gitHub

-Juan/Prashant/Anup/Manav/Alex Friday 6pm EST
+PBI #1 Build HTML Page with Basic SEO

+PBI #2 Create Database or file to store QR Code
+PBI #2 Build HTML Page with Bootstrap
+PBI #2 Page displays a QR Code using an API
+PBI #2 Build and run tests for confirm everything is working

-PBI #4 Build HTML with Bootstrap and a form that receives information PBI #4 Allow Users to create an user entry in the database/file PBI #4 Allow Users to Login according to the database/file PBI #4 Build and run tests for confirm everything is working
+PBI #3 Build HTML with Bootstrap and a form that receives information PBI #3 Allow Users to create an user entry in the database/file PBI #3 Build and run tests for confirm everything is working

 Sprint Review - Sunday 6PM

+# 11/11 Daily Scrum
+At 6pm our Development had the Daily Scrum

+## Past 24 Hours
+In the past 24 Hours we all spent time researching different web development approaches that we may want to use:
+Alex G - had built a Vue app
+Manav had found a Template that uses Spring with Vue Juan - Created an Angular Project and explored how Spring Works Anup - Started to work with Spring Board and React JS

+## Impediments
+Impediment: We have not all agreed on a technology to use
+Solution: We will continue to discuss and will build as necessary.
+We will also see what technology works best as we go.

+Impediment: Our Product Backlog Items need to be redone
+Solution: We will refine our product Backlog before the end of the meeting today.

+Impediment: We do not have an updated burndown chart
+Solution: Prashant will add the new product backlog items to the chart once we complete the Product Backlog Revision

+## Next 24 Hours
+Mob Programming Session to deploy trivial app on Development Environment Continue building test cases
+Continue researching front-end options (Vue, React, Angular)